 1. Identify your strongest competitors in search

 If you already know the main competitors in your niche, you can compare their keyword profiles and get ideas for new keywords to rank for in organic search.
-We advise picking a competitor domain with a better Organic Traffic, Authority Score and a higher number of keywords, so you’d have more data to work with.
+We advise picking a competitor domain with better Organic Traffic, Authority Score, and a higher number of keywords so you’d have more data to work with.

-The best way to quickly compare metrics is Compare domains report in Domain Overview.
-This report can give us a helicopter view on our position among other domains of our competitors.
+The best way to quickly compare metrics is to use the Compare domains report in Domain Overview.
+This report can give us a helicopter view of our position among other competitors' domains.

-In our example, let’s take nytimes - it has more organic traffic, more keywords and the authority score is better.
+In our example, let’s take nytimes.com - it has more organic traffic, more keywords, and the authority score is better.

 Tip.
-If you are not quite sure who your competitors are, check out the Organic Research competitors tab.
+If you are unsure who your competitors are, check out the Organic Research competitors tab.

 2. Analyze your competitor’s keyword profile

-You can sort the list of keywords by volume (to see the high volume keywords first) and use filters to remove all branded keywords and keywords that are too difficult to compete (based on our KD metric).
+You can sort the list of keywords by volume (to see the high-volume keywords first) and use filters to remove all branded keywords and keywords that are too difficult to compete with (based on our KD metric).

 Additionally, you can go to the Keyword Gap tool.
 With this tool, you can compare your keyword profile with your competitor’s keyword profile and see different positions for shared keywords.
 Use Weak intersection to find keywords where you have a ranking, but it is lower than your competitor’s or Untapped for keywords where you don’t have a ranking.